sideeffects/HoudiniAlembic/src/README.txt

     file.

 - OPalembic/
-    This is the source to the "Alembic Archive" and "Alembic Xform" OTLs.
+    This is the source to the "Alembic Archive" and "Alembic Xform" HDAs.

-- GU_Alembic.C
+- GU/
     This is the primitive .so file which installs the GABC_GUPrim primitive into Houdini.

-- HOM_Alemibic.C
+- HOM/
-    This contains Python extentsion for HOM
+    This contains Python extentsion for HOM.

-- ROP_*
+- ROP/
-    These files are used to build the Alembic output driver
+    This is the source used to build the Alembic output driver.

-- SOP_AlembicIn.[Ch]
+- SOP/
-    These files are used to build the Alembic SOP
+    This is the source used to build the Alembic SOP.

-- VRAY_ProcAlembic.[Ch]
+- VRAY/
-    These files are the source to the Alembic procedural for mantra.
+    This is the source used to build the Alembic procedural for mantra.